miguelHx/personal-website/content/spd-1.md

 Category: Systematic Program Design
 Tags: ossu,computer-science,spd,racket

+This is my brain dump of week 5 of SPD.
+I might not go into too much detail and to understand some of it you might need to be familiar with the Racket language and have completed weeks 1-4.
+I haven't created blog posts about weeks 1-4 yet because I just spun up my blog at the beginning of week 5.
+I do plan on going back and creating blog posts for those weeks.

+### Week 5a - Naturals and 5b - Helpers

 For operating on natural numbers, the structure is similar to operating on lists.
 To process or traverse all elements from 0 to n, we recursively reduce n until we get to the base case 0, applying any operations in between.